-south west whale
+south west whale research collective

-Where whale research fosters community, connection and conservation
+Where whale research fosters community, connection and conservation.

 The South West Whale Research Collective (SWWRC) is a collaborative, multidisciplinary initiative that brings together expertise and resources to study whale populations in the South West region of Western Australia.